rreece/rreece.github.io/outline-of-philosophy/invitation.md

 From there, it has shaped the scientific revolution.
 In many philosophical movements and counter-movements elements of naturalism have evolved and been refined.
-Heroes for naturalism include Thales, Protagoras, Democritus, Epicurus, Lucretius, Newton, Hume, Reichenbach, Sellars, Quine, and many others.
+Heroes for naturalism include Thales, Democritus, Epicurus, Lucretius, Newton, Hume, Reichenbach, Sellars, Quine, and many others.